autodatadirect/formBuilder/README.md

     -  If they do not match the message 'invalid' is printed in the form field.
     -  type.setUp (< object > ui) Only performed if there is a filter or a max parameter passed into createRegexType
         +  Checks that input meets filter and max limits
 * It is possible to create a new type that can be entered as input.
-A new type extension must created by extending $.add123.inputField.types and defining a new type using a regular expression.
+A new type extension must created by extending $.formBuilder.inputField.types and defining a new type using a regular expression.

 ##Handling Form Submissions
 In order to correctly handle the storage of input fields, you must use a submitButton widget inside of the form and add event listeners.
 A loading spinner is displayed inside of the submitButton while it is submitting.
 See [Usage](#example-usage) below.